Switch-Company/form-validation/README.md

     }).then(r => r.json());

     /*
-    * backendResponse.errors object will look like this:
+    * errors object should look like this:
     * {
     *   'postal-code': 'Cannot deliver to this postal code'
     * }